 Through these initiatives to develop talent, we will contribute to fostering an organizational culture of adapting flexibly and promptly to changes in society and business environment and taking on challenges.

 |Total hours of training (annual)||Average hours per employee (annual)|

-In February 2016, in order to clarify the competencies and skills common to leaders in our Group’s various businesses, we drew up “Leadership Values in the Mitsubishi Materials Group” (“Leadership Values” hereinafter), which is to be used as a set of guidelines for our leadership development.
+In February 2016, in order to clarify the competencies and skills commonly held by the leaders in our Group’s various businesses, we drew up the Leadership Values in the Mitsubishi Materials Group (hereinafter “Leadership Values”), which is to be used as a set of guidelines for our leadership development.

 Among the three Leadership Values listed, “Integrity and Spirit of a Leader” has especially deep roots in our tradition of commitment and responsibility for the safety and livelihood of our employees.
-Our Group traces its roots back to the era of coal and metal mining, where the workplace sometimes put ones’ life in danger.
-This value is therefore universal among requisite leadership qualities that have been passed down unbroken through generations in the Group, and was selected as one of core values through keen discussions among management.
+Our Group traces its roots back to the era of coal and metal mining, where the workplace sometimes put one's life in danger.
+This value is therefore universal among requisite leadership qualities that have been passed down unbroken through generations in the Group and was selected as one of core values through keen discussions among management.

 Our Leadership Values are reflected in performance assessment of managers in the Company.
 This is aimed at encouraging higher-ranked employees to lead the awareness reform and embody the Leadership Values.
-The Company’s trainings by job grade have been designed in accordance with our Leadership Values, which afford Group employees opportunities for leadership development appropriate to the various stages of their careers.
+The Company’s management trainings have been designed in accordance with our Leadership Values, which afford employees opportunities for leadership development appropriate to the various stages of their careers.

 We have also commenced initiatives at each Group company seeking to achieve further penetration of these values within each company.